 The boxer-puncher style of Ricardo Lopez exuded finesse.
 Trained by living legend Nacho Beristáin, he became a textbook Beristáin fighter with his main offensive weapons being clean, skillful, combination punching, while for defense he relied on footwork and body movement.
 Like Juan Manuel Márquez, also trained by Nacho, Lopez mastered the fluid transition between the two postures, often ducking, weaving, and slipping to avoid punches before immediately exploiting his opponent’s mistakes.
 His impressive 73 percent KO ratio was due not so much to raw power as to his accurate and effective body-punching and his excellent finishing instincts.

-López first became champion by knocking out WBC champion Hideyuki Ohashi of Japan in October of 1990.
+López became a world champion in 1990 by knocking out WBC champion Hideyuki Ohashi of Japan.
 He dropped Ohashi early in the fourth with a perfect one-two and then patiently waited for the right moment to finish the job.
 He would keep landing strong lead right hands and left hooks, making Ohashi unwilling to trade, before flooring Ohashi in the fifth.
-The champion beat the count only to absorb a devastating right hand-left hook combination that ending the fight.
-López was 24 when he became a champion and he would keep the belt for an incredible nine years.
+The champion beat the count only to absorb a devastating right hand-left hook combination that ended the fight.
+López was 24 at the time; he would keep his title belt for an incredible nine years.

-Also hailing from Japan, perennial contender Rocky Lin was at the time undefeated, sporting a 14-0 record.
-The fight, the champion’s fifth title defense, took place at Korakuen Hall in Tokyo, the same place where Ricardo had become champion two years earlier.
+The champion’s fifth title defense took place at Korakuen Hall in Tokyo, the same place where Ricardo had become champion two years earlier.
+His challenger was one Mincha Lin, also known as Rocky Lin.
+Originally from Taiwan, Lin was a Japanese citizen sporting a 14-0 record and a world ranking, but not much else.
+Indeed, Lopez vs Lin offered little in terms of intrigue beyond it being another chance to see live and in the flesh the superlative skills of “El Finito.”
 The first round saw López land the more significant punches, without fully displaying his ability to throw combinations.
-Instead, he played the sharpshooter, throwing single shots with pinpoint accuracy.
+Instead, he played the sharpshooter, throwing single shots with pinpoint accuracy, as he warmed to his task.

 As a further nod to his enduring influence in the sport, and despite (or perhaps because of) his many victories over Asian fighters, Ricardo Lopez is the inspiration of fictional boxer Ricardo Martínez, which features in the Japanese manga series “Hajime No Ippo.”
 Without question, he is one of the greatest of all Mexican boxers, not to mention one of the most talented pugilists of the last several decades. — Rafael Garcia